ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 local version = myModuleVersion() whatis(&quot;Version: &quot; .. version)
 whatis(&quot;Keywords: utility, cli, files&quot;)
-whatis(&quot;URL: https://dev.yorhel.nl/ncdu, https://dev.yorhel.nl/ncdu/man2 (documentation), https://dev.yorhel.nl/ncdu/changes2 (change log)&quot;)
+whatis(&quot;URL: https://dev.yorhel.nl/ncdu, https://dev.yorhel.nl/ncdu/man2 (documentation), https://dev.yorhel.nl/ncdu/changes2 (changelog)&quot;)
 whatis([[
 Description: Ncdu is a disk usage analyzer with an ncurses interface.
 It is designed to find space hogs on a remote server where you don’t have an entire graphical setup available, but it is a useful tool even on regular desktop systems.
 Ncdu aims to be fast, simple and easy to use, and should be able to run in any minimal POSIX-like environment with ncurses installed.
 Examples: `ncdu --version`, `ncdu --help`, and `ncdu`).
-Warning: This tool is under development.
 ]])

 local root = os.getenv(&quot;SOFTWARE_ROOT_CBI&quot;)